Raudbjorn/mcp-dm-gemini/docs/usage.md

 # Usage Guide

-This guide will show you how to use the TTRPG Assistant's web interface and command-line interface (CLI).
+This guide will show you how to use the TTRPG Assistant's web interface, command-line interface (CLI), and Discord bot.

 ## Web Interface